 By Lemma \ref{propl} and the induction hypothesis, there are only two fragments of this exact sequence, containing such non-trivial elements.
 One of them is

-Two central groups of this fragment, which are connected by the map $\rho$, are isomorphic to $\Q$ by Lemma \ref{propl}, isomorphism (\ref{ghys}) and the induction hypothesis.
-This map $\rho$ sends the class of the basic cycle described in the first statement of Lemma \ref{reali} to a class which corresponds via (\ref{ghys}) to an element of the group $H_{m-1}(B(\RP_\star^m,N-1),\Q),$ whose scalar product with the cocycle $\mbox{Ind}$ is equal to $\pm (N-1) \neq 0$.
+Two groups in the middle of this fragment, which are connected by the map $\rho$, are isomorphic to $\Q$ by Lemma \ref{propl}, isomorphism (\ref{ghys}) and the induction hypothesis.
+This map $\rho$ sends the class of the basic cycle described in the first statement of Lemma \ref{reali} to a class which corresponds via (\ref{ghys}) to the element of the group $H_{m-1}(B(\RP_\star^m,N-1),\Q),$ on which the cocycle $\mbox{Ind}$ takes the value of $\pm (N-1) \neq 0$.
 So the map $\rho$ is an isomorphism, and all neighboring terms of our exact sequence vanish.